Updated November 2024

 It is very important to authenticate your domain before you send cold emails.

-This will improve your deliverability, and will make your emails land in the primary inbox.
+This will improve your deliverability, and will increase the likelihood that your emails land in the primary inbox.

 If you don’t authenticate your domain by setting up SPF, DKIM & DMARC, then your cold emails will go to spam.